openplanttools/imodeljs-apps/README.md

 5. Be able to edit properties in the viewer, *unsure if this one needs to be done.*
 6. Resolve all warnings/errors. *TBD*
 7. Fix initial button page.
-8. Add scrolling to property. - Zach *in progress*
+8. Add scrolling to property.
 9. Fix the sign-in button (lacking access to currently fix this). *TBD*
 10. Convert backend to be entirely electron/desktop based. - Nick **Done**
 11. Pick which project to view. - Zach *in progress*